 Meet the Commissioners

-Since taking office as county commissioner in 2004, Commissioner Eichelberger has served as the board’s chair, vice chair and secretary.
+Commissioner Eichelberger has served as a Cumberland County Commissioner since 2004, and has held the board's chair, vice chair and secretary positions.
 During his service, Gary has emphasized the formulation and enactment of strategies to accommodate the county’s growth, and effectively position Cumberland County for the future, especially in areas of local economy and jobs, balanced land use, and transportation improvement.

-Prior to his election, Gary served in a variety of public and private roles: his professional background was in consulting and services in marketing and organizational development, supporting scores of area businesses and nonprofits in achieving success.
+Gary has served in a variety of public and private roles: his professional background was in consulting and services in marketing and organizational development, supporting scores of area businesses and nonprofits in achieving success.
 His public involvement included 14 years as a Borough Councilman in Mechanicsburg, several years as the Deputy Treasurer of Cumberland County, and a leadership role with the West Shore (now Capital Region) Council of Governments.

-Gary has earned bachelor’s and master’s degrees from The George Washington University, and the University of Phoenix, and recently completed an executive certificate in “Measuring and Improving Business Performance”, with Cornell University.
+Gary has earned bachelor’s and master’s degrees from The George Washington University, and the University of Phoenix, and has completed an executive certificate in “Measuring and Improving Business Performance”, from Cornell University.

 He resides in Mechanicsburg, with his wife Tracy, an academic administrator for Shippensburg University.

-Commissioner DiFilippo also serves as the liaison for a number of boards and commissions.
+Commissioner Eichelberger serves as the liaison for a number of boards and commissions.